kshetline/rpi-acu-rite-temperature/README.md

   validChecksum: boolean; // Is the data fully trustworthy?
 }
 ```
+`humidity` will be undefined if the signal was decoded as having a value less than 0 or greater than 100.

+`rawTemp` will be undefined, and `tempCelsius` and `tempFahrenheit` as well, if the signal was decoded with a value outside of the range ±60°C.

-`signalQuality` is measured over a five minute window, and will register low even for a strong signal until a full five minutes have passed.
+`signalQuality` is measured over a five minute window, and may register low even for a strong signal until a full five minutes have passed.

-While it's best for `validChecksum` to be `true`, any data provided has at least been validated by three parity bits even if the checksum didn't come out right.
-In some cases, if you aren't willing to accept data from a weak signal despite an invalid checksum, you might have to wait a long time for any data at all.
+It's best for `validChecksum` to be `true`, but the data provided has at least been validated by three parity bits even if the checksum didn't come out right.
+When a weak signal makes updates infrequent, it may be possible, with care, to use somewhat questionable data.

 ### addSensorDataListener

 This function is used to register a callback that receives the above temperature/humidity data.
 You must specify the input `pin` to which your [433 MHz RF receiver](https://www.amazon.com/gp/product/B00HEDRHG6/) is connected, and optionally specify a pin numbering system.
 The default is `PinSystem.GPIO`, for Broadcom GPIO numbers.
 Optionally you may use:

-* `PinSystem.PHYS`: physical pin numbers on the P1 connector (1-40) or Rev. 2 P5 connector (53-56 for P5 3-6) (string suffix `p`)
+* `PinSystem.PHYS`: physical pin numbers on the P1 connector (1-40) or the Rev. 2 P5 connector (53-56 for P5 3-6) (string suffix `p`)
 * `PinSystem.WIRING_PI`: WiringPi pin numbers (string suffix `w`)

 _For more information see: http://wiringpi.com/reference/setup/_